spaceboy/nette-cli/README.md

 * ### `run(string $arguments = null)`
   Runs whole application.
-  When you for some reason (eg. during testing) need manipulate arguments from command line, use `$arguments` argument.
+  When you for some reason (e.g. during testing) need manipulate arguments from command line, use `$arguments` argument.
   Example:
   ```
   ...